 Suicide and Alcohol Dependence: A Clear Connection

 Most drinkers who kill themselves do not use alcohol as their short-term method of choice.
-Intentional suicide by alcohol poisoning is relatively rare, although suicide by pills and alcohol may occur more often.
+Intentional suicide by alcohol poisoning is relatively rare, although suicide by pills and drinking may occur more often.
 Alcohol use tends to form part of a larger picture of suicide-related factors, and people typically have multiple conscious and unconscious reasons for killing themselves.
-Still, research demonstrates a clear link between alcohol abuse, alcoholism and increased chances of engaging in suicidal thinking, suicidal planning or outright suicidal behavior.
+Still, research demonstrates a clear link between alcohol abuse, alcoholism, and increased chances of engaging in suicidal thinking, suicidal planning, or outright suicidal behavior.

 In any given case, it can be difficult to say exactly what role alcohol plays.
 Nevertheless, alcoholism leads to brain changes that could set the stage for suicide-related actions.
 Some of these changes are chemical, while others involve physical alterations in the brain’s shape and size.
 Also, alcoholism often co-exists with depression and other mental health conditions known to increase the odds that people will try to kill themselves.
 In light of these facts, successful alcohol treatment could play an important part in suicide prevention.